Perry Maxwell: Augusta National Golf Club renovations

 Maxwell made a number of important changes to Augusta National in 1937.
 When Augusta National originally opened for play in January 1933, the opening hole (now the 10th) was a relatively benign par 4 that played just more than 400 yards.
 From an elevated tee, the hole required little more than a short iron or wedge for the approach.
 Maxwell had grand plans to improve the hole, and he implemented them by moving the green in 1937 to its present location—on top of the hill, about 50 yards back from the old site—and transformed it into the toughest hole in Masters Tournament history.
 Ben Crenshaw referred to Maxwell's work on the 10th hole as "one of the great strokes in golf architecture".
+It's important to note that Maxwell is not credited as the designer for the updated 10th hole.
 The 10th hole at Augusta has been voted on by members of the PGA of America as one of the ten most difficult holes in the country.